4 Beautiful Towns with Street Art and Silo Art in Victoria’s Goldfields

 Os ‘Sandy’ Sanderson & Matt ‘Matty’ Batters are “Mates” on the corner of Wills Street and 16 Kings Avenue.

-With this being a gold mining area, it’s only fitting to have a panner having a “lucky day”.
+As this is a gold mining area, it’s only fitting that a panner has a “lucky day.”

 Panner.
 Street art in St. Arnaud.